 After Eusebio’s death, Francesco took over the family business.
 Even though his young age (he was only 13 years-old at the time!), he proved he showed his great entrepreneurial spirit by solving the lack of engine power in his factory by buying a steam engine machine from Switzerland: the first steam engine machine set-up in the famous textile centre of Biella.

 In 1916 Francesco purchased a large factory in Occhieppo Superiore.
 This remains the home of Maggia today.

 Maggia in Tennis

-In the late seventies and early eighties John Newcome, Billy Jean King and Vitas Gerulaitis were all contracted to Maggia.
-Wonderful players all, with over 50 grand slam titles between them, their personalities transcended their sport.
-Billy Jean, a pioneer fighter for social justice and equality, Vitas, the archetypal playboy sportsman, often to be found at Studio 54 at 2.00 am the day before a US Open match and Newcombe, owner of arguably the most famous moustache of all time.
+In the late seventies and early eighties John Newcombe, Billie-Jean King and Vitas Gerulaitis were all contracted to Maggia.
+Wonderful players all - with over 50 grand slam titles between them – their personalities transcended their sport.
+Billie-Jean, a pioneer fighter for social justice and equality.
+Vitas, the archetypal playboy sportsman, often to be found at Studio 54 at 2.00 am the day before a US Open match.
+Newcombe, owner of arguably the most famous moustache of all time.
 Collectively, they symbolised the passion and uniqueness of Maggia, as well as its history and flair.

 Maggia and Golden Age of Tennis

-Over the weekend before Wimbledon we will be launching our first range of clothing, at a private tennis event in the glorious countryside of the Royal County of Berkshire.
-Greats from the golden age, such as Roscoe Tanner, John Lloyd, Chris Lewis and Lisa Bonder will be competing over two days with the best up and coming talent from the Oratory School, one of England’s most prestigious private schools.
-The venue is the ancient walled garden of the Oratory School, home to six of the most beautiful grass courts you will ever see.
+Over the weekend before Wimbledon we launched our first range of tennis clothing, at a private tennis event in the glorious countryside of the Royal County of Berkshire.
+Greats from the Golden Age, such as Roscoe Tanner, John Lloyd, Chris Lewis and Lisa Bonder competed over two days with the best up and coming talent from the Oratory, one of England’s most prestigious private schools.
+The venue was the ancient walled garden of the Oratory School, home to six of the most beautiful grass courts you will ever see.
 It is a fitting setting for the rebirth of a legend.